Seshadri-type constants and Newton-Okounkov bodies for non-positive at infinity valuations of Hirzebruch surfaces

 \subsection{Newton-Okounkov bodies with respect to non-positive at infinity non-special valuations}

-In this last subsection, we complete Subsection \ref{Subsec_NOofNPIvalspec} by considering non-special valuations. $D\sim aF+bM$ will be a big and nef divisor on $\mathbb{F}_\delta$ and $\nu$ a non-positive at infinity non-special exceptional curve valuation whose first component is $\nu_r$.
+In this last subsection, we complete Subsection \ref{Subsec_NOofNPIvalspec} by considering non-special valuations.
+Denote by $\nu$ a non-positive at infinity non-special exceptional curve valuation whose first component is $\nu_r$ and assume that $D\sim aF+bM$ is a big and nef divisor on $\mathbb{F}_\delta$ (since $p_1$ is a general point by Definition \ref{Def_spe_nspe_val}).
 We will use the notation $\theta_2^r(D)$ for the value $a\nu_r(\varphi_{F_1})-b\big(\nu_r(\varphi_{M_1})-\delta\nu_r(\varphi_{F_1})\big)$, where $F_1$ and $M_1$ are as defined below Definition \ref{Def_spe_nspe_val}.
 The following results translate to the non-special case what happens in Subsection \ref{Subsec_NOofNPIvalspec} for the special one.

 \begin{lemma} Let $\nu_r$ be a non-positive at infinity non-special divisorial valuation of $\mathbb{F}_\delta$.
 Set $D$ and $\theta_2^r(D)$ as above.
 Then, the divisor

 is nef when $\theta_2^r (D)\geq 0$ (respectively, $\theta_2^r (D)<0$). \end{lemma} \begin{proof} We are going to show that $D_4$ is nef when $\theta_2^r (D)< 0$.
 The fact that the divisor $D_3$ is nef follows from a similar reasoning as that used in Lemma \ref{Lemma_partepositivanef_casoespecial}.